Green Iguana

 Predator Icon Cub Creek Science Camp

-PREDATORS -Iguana predators include hawks, large birds, and humans.
+PREDATORS -Iguana predators include birds of prey, large snakes, and humans.

 Size Icon Cub Creek Science Camp